 Illicit discharges are non-stormwater releases to the storm drain system.
 Common illicit discharges include:

-- Illegally dumped solid waste, appliances and debris
+Illegally dumping includes illegally dumped solid waste, appliances and debris.

-The CWP is also responsible for overseeing monitoring and inspecting businesses within unincorporated Contra Costa County to ensure that their practices do not contribute to stormwater pollution.
+The CWP is also responsible for overseeing commercial and industrial business inspections within unincorporated Contra Costa County to ensure that their practices do not contribute to stormwater pollution.
 We work cooperatively with other County departments to make sure businesses remain in compliance with stormwater regulations.